 Yoda: Mine!
 Or I will help you not!

 Luke: I don't want your help, I want my lamp back.
 I'm gonna need it to get out of this slimy mudhole.

 - It gets even funnier after Luke orders R2 to back down.
 R2's arm withdraws into a panel, which Yoda proceeds to cheerfully tap shut with his stick.

-- Made even better by the prequel trilogy and The Clone Wars: R2 knows exactly who Yoda is and what he's pulling.
+- This scene is given even funnier context by the prequel trilogy and The Clone Wars: R2 knows exactly who Yoda is and what he's pulling.

-- After Lando ratted out on Han and tried to gain Leia's trust by opening Chewie's handcuffs, Chewie decides to play Strango Calrissian
+- After Lando ratted out on Han and tried to gain Leia's trust by opening Chewie's handcuffs, Chewie decides to play Stranglo Calrissian

 C-3PO: What are you doing?
 Trust him!
 Trust him!